 - Can be used to enable vSAN Data at Rest Encryption with the use of an appropriate vSAN license.

 - Can use a Trusted Platform Module (TPM) 2.0 to increase security when one is installed in an ESXi host.
 You can also configure vSphere Native Key Provider to be available only to hosts where a TPM 2.0 is installed.
+If you use a TPM, it must be TPM 2.0. vSphere Native Key Provider does not support TPM 1.2.

 As with all security solutions, consider the system design, implementation considerations, and tradeoffs of using Native Key Provider.
 For example, ESXi key persistence avoids the dependency on a key server always being available.
 However, because key persistence stores the Native Key Provider cryptographic information on the clustered hosts, you still are at risk if malicious actors steal the ESXi hosts themselves.
-Because environments differ, asses and implement your security controls in accordance with your organization’s regulatory and security needs, operational requirements, and tolerance for risk.
+Because environments differ, assess and implement your security controls in accordance with your organization’s regulatory and security needs, operational requirements, and tolerance for risk.

 For more overview information about vSphere Native Key Provider, see https://core.vmware.com/native-key-provider.